 The Metro is easy to get the hang of if you come prepare with the right information.
-Here are some tips to help you navigate the Washington DC Metro like a local and avoid unnecessary frustration.
+Here are some tips to help you navigate the Metro like a local and avoid unnecessary frustration.

-Get yourself a metro map: these are available free of charge from any metro information booth, and can also be downloaded online.
+Get yourself a Metro Map: these are available free of charge from any metro information booth, and can also be downloaded online.
 Avoid getting lost underground trying to find your way.

 Be careful.
 Metro doors do not have sensors to detect a person's presence.
 Do not try to hold the doors open when they are closing because your arms or legs will get stucked between the doors.